 This interviewing exercise might sound trivial but getting appointments is far from easy.
 Below are my personal learnings, crafted out of my own experience, failed attempts, positive surprises, rejections, and traditional A/B testing.

 I struggled to find relevant tips and tricks concerning interviewee research so I thought I could share my own 5 golden rules to boost response rates.

 You are essentially asking for someone’s time, show them you’ve invested your own.
-Do your due diligence and make it crystal clear why your are contacting them and how their know-how is relevant to the project.
+Do your due diligence and make it crystal clear why you are contacting them and how their know-how is relevant to the project.
 People love to talk about their accomplishments, you reaching out to them is a tangible proof of their expertise and valuable knowledge: play with it!

 Practical tip: Use their company name if they have one, mention a specific product or feature that caught your attention.
 Give context to your request.

-Practical tip: State extremely quickly in your introductory email that you are not a sales person, preferably before explaining the project.
+Practical tip: State extremely quickly in your introductory email that you are not a salesperson, preferably before explaining the project.
 This has drastically increased my response rate throughout many projects.

 Introduced contacts will give you a close 100% answer rate because having someone introduce you is like having a trust stamp.

 Now here is how to maximize your network:

 One last thing about networks: carefully pick and choose.
 Contacts are precious assets and you can only use them once without taking the risk of being politely rejected.
 Before pressing the send button, always ask yourself when this expertise would be the most useful: during initial research or at the last product testing?